rhli/hadoop-rstair/README.md

 1. Coding implementation
     R-STAIR is implemented in C++ and integrated with HDFS-RAID through JNI.
+    Find our implementation in src/native/src/org/apache/hadoop/util/stair.c
 2. R-STAIR code placement
     We implement our two-dimension round-robin placement to place data/parity blocks to achieve load balance and exploit the locality property of R-STAIR codes.  (src/contrib/raid/src/java/org/apache/hadoop/hdfs/server/namenode)
-      - see BlockPlacementStair.java for more detail.
+      - See BlockPlacementPolicyStair.java for more detail.
 3. MapReduce integration
     We explore how to leverage the feature of R-STAIR code to improve MapReduce performance.
 We modify MapReduce scheduler to integrate
+      - We mainly modified JobInProgress.java to leverage locality of R-STAIR code for MapReduce jobs.

 Change Log
 =====
+Version 1.0.0 (September, 2015): First release.